-The most common side effects include:
+Common Lucemyra side effects may include:

-These are not all the possible side effects.
-Call your healthcare provider for medical advice about side effects.
+This is not a complete list of side effects and others may occur.
+Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.
-You may also report side effects to US WorldMeds at 1-833-Lucemyra.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.

 More about Lucemyra (lofexidine)

 - Drug Images

 - Pricing & Coupons

 - 8 Reviews